thanasisn/SDR_enhancement_LAP/article/article_doc.md

 with time, suggesting a significant variability in cloud patterns over the area, possibly associated to changes in climate.

-The interannual variability of the data about the trend lines is quite large.
-Furthermore, the spread tends to increase with time (at least for the quantities of panels b and c), suggesting a significant variability in cloud patterns over the area, possibly associated to changes in climate.

-We have to note that the excess irradiation related to the CE events cannot be directly linked to the total energy balance of the atmosphere.
-The net solar radiation of the region is not increased, but is rather redistributed through the CE events.
+We must note that the excess irradiation from the CE events that is received at the surface does not affect the balance of the energy budget in the atmosphere.
+The incoming solar radiation in the region is not increased by the OI but is rather redistributed through the CE events.
 This is also depicted by the ECE irradiance values, which exceed the equivalent cloud-free irradiance by a significant amount.

 ## 3.2 Climatology of cloud enhancement events

 Next, we investigated the distribution of the CE events within the year.
-Figure shows the monthly box and whisker plot of the CE number of occurrences normalized with the highest median value, which occurs in June, depicting a clear seasonal cycle.
-Although CE events are present throughout the year, the most active months are May and June.
-During the winter (December -- February), the number of CE cases is about $25\,\%$ of the maximum, while in the intermediate months, the number of occurrences gradually ramps between the maximum and minimum.
+Figure shows the monthly box and whisker plot of the number of occurrences of the CE events in percent, calculated relative to the available one-minute data in each month.
+Although CE events are present throughout the year, showing a clear seasonal cycle, the most active months are May and June, with their median representing about $3\,\%$ of the data.
+The least frequent events (about $1\,\%$) occur in August and during winter (December -- February).
 This seasonality is a combined effect of different factors, among them the types of clouds, their frequency of occurrence, the seasonally varying relative position of the sun, as well as the local landscape characteristics that may influence the formation of the clouds.
-Unfortunately, lack of detailed data on cloud formation, type and location is not allowing further analysis.
-The interannual variability of the monthly CE events is quite high as manifested by the large monthly extremes, especially in the summer.
+For example, during May and June the frequent formation of cumulus clouds in the area leads to a significant increase in the CE events.
+However, the lack of detailed data in the area on cloud characteristics does not allow further analysis.
+Finally, the interannual variability of the monthly CE events is quite high as manifested by the size of the boxes and the large monthly extremes, especially in the summer.
+Investigation of the causes of this variability is beyond the scope of this study.
+It could possibly be related to the cloud cover variability in winter and autumn over southern Europe, associated with the North Atlantic Oscillation (NAO) circulation

-![Figure 3.1: Seasonal variability of the number of CE events relative to the corresponding number of GHI measurements in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
-The box contains the data between the lower 25\\,\\% and the upper 75\\,\\% percentiles, the thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values.](media/rId46.png){width="5.833333333333333in" height="3.480990813648294in"}

-Figure 3.1: Seasonal variability of the number of CE events relative to the corresponding number of GHI measurements in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
-The box contains the data between the lower $25\,\%$ and the upper $75\,\%$ percentiles, the thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values.

 The distribution of the number of CE events as a function of OI is shown in Figure.
 There is an inverse relationship between the frequency of CE